chsiva/git_basics/readme.md

 # Forking
 A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.

+# git rebase

+It's simple.
+With rebase you say to use another branch as the new base for your work.

+If you have, for example, a branch master, you create a branch to implement a new feature, and say you name it cool-feature, of course the master branch is the base for your new feature.

+Now at a certain point you want to add the new feature you implemented in the master branch.
+You could just switch to master and merge the cool-feature branch:

+$ git checkout master
+$ git merge cool-feature
+But this way a new dummy commit is added.
+If you want to avoid spaghetti-history you can rebase:

+$ git checkout cool-feature
+$ git rebase master
+And then merge it in master:

+$ git checkout master
+$ git merge cool-feature

 # git squash

 # SSl Certificate Issue